pinyin/measure/README.md

 This component is a thin wrapper around [resize-observer-polyfill](https://github.com/que-etc/resize-observer-polyfill), with all the limits included.

-If the wrapped component returns multiple ReactElement, this HOC will measure the first one.
+If the wrapped component returns multiple DOM nodes, this HOC will measure the first one.

 ## License